EconometricInstitute/feb22012-programming-website/data/week6/7-streams-terminal.md

 </sample-output>

 ### `Optional<T>`
 It is possible to have streams that omit no data at all.
 This can happen if we call `stream()` on an empty `Collection`, or if we use a `filter` operation that is so strict that all objects are discarded from the stream.
-To deal with such situations in a neat way the creators of decided to introduce a new class `Optional<T>`.
+To deal with such situations in a neat way a new class `Optional<T>` was introduced.
 An object of type `Optional<T>` either holds a single value of type `T`, or is empty.
 As a consequence, rather than specifying a return type `T` that may be `null` if no suitable value can be returned, you can specify explicitly that a method may not always return a value by means of the `Optional<T>` return type.

 The most useful methods that are available for objects of the `Optional` class are